 poll

-Polling function supports Promise, Observable, or primitive value.
+Poll data at a specified interval.
+The polling function supports Promise, Observable, or primitive values:

 poll({